-Birria hails from the state of Jalisco and is an icon of cultural identity of the Jalisciences (people of Jalisco), but birria came out of necessity.
-In the 16th century the Spanish introduced goats to the region, the population quickly grew, and during a famine, locals turned to goats for survival.
+Birria hails from the state of Jalisco and is an icon of the cultural identity of the Jalisciences (people of Jalisco), but birria came out of necessity.
+In the 16th century, the Spanish introduced goats to the region, the population quickly grew, and locals turned to goats for survival during a famine.

-On thing's for sure: birria is known as a popular hangover cure and maybe this is why it’s mostly eaten in the mornings and early afternoons.
+One thing's for sure: birria is known as a popular hangover cure, and maybe this is why it’s mostly eaten in the mornings and early afternoons.

-Speaking of meat, there is arguably no taco more about the meat than classic carnitas and we have the Mexican state of Michoacan to thank for this oh-so delicious dish.
+Speaking of meat, there is arguably no taco more about the meat than classic carnitas, and we have the Mexican state of Michoacan to thank for these oh-so-delicious pork tacos.

 For a quicker cooking meat preparation that doesn’t skimp on flavor, there is al carbon.
-The term al carbon refers to any sort of meat grilled over charcoal which results in a deep, smoky flavor.
+The term al carbon refers to any sort of meat grilled over charcoal, resulting in a deep, smoky flavor.

 Arguably the most well-known al carbon preparation for those of us from the United States is carne asada though there is one key difference.
-Yes, carne asada (marinated and grilled meat, usually beef) is grilled over charcoal, but afterward it’s chopped up and cooked on a flat-top grill before serving.
+Yes, carne asada (marinated and grilled meat, usually beef) is grilled over charcoal, but afterward, it’s chopped up and cooked on a flat-top grill before serving.

-The Northern Mexican state of Sonora has roots in raising cattle so it's only natural that is it the home of carne asada.
+The Northern Mexican state of Sonora has roots in raising cattle, so it's only natural that it is the home of carne asada.
 You’ll find tacos served on flour tortillas in this region, though more on that below.
 And, as with almost all styles of grilled meat tacos, you'll find them served with some combination of fried green onions, grilled nopales, slow-roasted chiles, and a mix of chile salsas.